 Last week I was at the Oxford Literary Festival to hear former Labour MP Alan Johnson interview former Conservative MP Savid Javid.
 Very enjoyable.
 Afterwards I had a lovely conversation with Alan Johnson.
 We reminisced about the Beaconsfield by-election in 1982 when Tim Smith Conservative) won against Tony Blair (Labour) and Paul Tyler ( Liberal).
+At that time I was the Treasurer of the Beaconsfield Constituency Conservative Association.

 Alan lived in the Britwell Council Estate which was divided between Slough and Beaconsfield.
 He told me he lived in the Slough part.
 However his job then was as a postman and he delivered post to Littleworth Common which was in Beaconsfield.